oroinc/documentation/frontend/javascript/composer-js-dependencies.rst

 * updates `dependencies` section in existing `package.json` or creates new file
 * generates `package-lock.json` file
 * fetches NPM packages and puts them into `node_modules/` directory
-* copies installed packages from the `node_modules/` directory to the `%symfony-web-dir%/bundles/npmassets/` directory

 .. hint:: The generated `package.json` file is a technical file which should not be changed manually and is ignored by Git.